brendanbank/gpsd-prometheus-exporter/README.md

 	systemctl enable gpsd_exporter.service
 	systemctl start gpsd_exporter.service

+Some U-Blox GPS units need to be forced to 115200 baud

+	Check out [gps_setserial.serivce](https://github.com/brendanbank/gpsd-prometheus-exporter/blob/master/gps_setserial.service) to run at boot time.

 The default tcp port is 9015.
 You can test if the exporter is up by running the follwing command on the local machine:

 	curl -s localhost:9015